The Energy Regulation and Markets Review: United Arab Emirates

 The UAE has one of the highest rates of electricity consumption per capita.
 This high use is encouraged by the electricity and water subsidies given by the government to its citizens and, in certain emirates, to foreign expatriates.
 Dubai has progressively reduced and removed most of its electricity subsidies and Abu Dhabi is contemplating similar measures.
 Efficiency in energy use is now being recognised as one of the key issues in trying to meet the country's growing energy needs in a sustainable manner.

-In 2019, Abu Dhabi announced a new strategy aimed at reducing electricity consumption by 22 per cent and water consumption by 32 per cent by 2030.
-The core programmes under this strategy, known as Abu Dhabi Demand Side Management and Energy Rationalization Strategy 2030, include building retrofits, demand response, efficient water use and reuse, building regulations, street lighting, district cooling, standards and labels, energy storage, rebates and awareness.
+In 2019, Abu Dhabi also announced a new strategy aimed at reducing electricity consumption by 22 per cent and water consumption by 32 per cent by 2030.
+The core programmes under this strategy, known as Abu Dhabi Demand Side Management and Energy Rationalisation Strategy 2030, include building retrofits, demand response, efficient water use and reuse, building regulations, street lighting, district cooling, standards and labels, energy storage, rebates and awareness.

 iii Technological developments